-North of the River Valley behind Mckinney park is one of the largest living history museums in the world, the Royal Alberta Museum.
+North of the River Valley behind Mckinney park is one of North America’s largest living history museum, the Royal Alberta Museum.

-Within the arts district of Edmonton, locals refer to this as the RAM and is the largest museum in western canada.
+Within the arts district of Edmonton, locals refer to this as the RAM and is western canada’s largest museum.